 2019 is the year to become your own boss, find the perfect work-life balance, achieve that coveted ‘active’ lifestyle, and bring food reform to your neighborhood.

 Our head of Client Services, David Harris, teamed up with his brother Travis to launch Brothers in Farms in Georgia!
 They discuss favorite crops, customer moments that have made their day, and the greatest challenges they have experienced since getting started.

-Our farmers have learned a thing or two about successfully operating their hydroponic farms and building thriving businesses.
-We asked them to share some words of advice for people interested in becoming Freight Farmers…here's what they had to say!
+Our farmers have learned a thing or two about successfully farming as a business.
+We asked them to share some words of advice for people interested in becoming Freight Farmers...here’s what they had to say!

 Can modern container farming technology reduce island dependence on imported food?
 We believe it can!
 First, however, we need to be able to understand the problem at hand.

 We caught up with Maria of HerbanLeaf Farms to learn more about the Timveos family farm in Parekklisia, Cyprus!

 Learn about Phil Hatcher, a Freight Farmer growing lettuces and herbs for restaurants in Nova Scotia, Canada.